GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 After the winter of expansion, I want to see what pans out.
 That may seem glib, but I mean it closer to the literal interpretation of the word "pan".
-My winter should be spent surveying the land and gathering sediment, putting in the work to mine relationships from the awkward territory of aquaintances.
+My winter should be spent surveying the land and gathering sediment, putting in the work to mine relationships from the awkward territory of acquaintances.

 **The spring will be a time where I can pan out the sediment and search for those golden nuggets: people I mesh with, who challenge me and help me and I help in